ivorysoap/ivorysoap.github.io/_pages/main.md

 ## About Me

 Hi, I'm Ivor.
-I'm a software developer and a recent graduate in Computer Engineering from uOttawa.
+I'm a software developer and a recent graduate in Computer Engineering from the University of Ottawa.

 I love programming, especially when the task at hand involves one or more of my favourite interests: IoT, robotics, smart cities, machine learning, or electronics.
 I'm also interested in non-software-related things, like architecture, cars, photography, urban design, and public transit.
 Sometimes, I write about these things in the "Posts" section of this website.